software-students-spring2025/5-final-404s/README.md

 ## instructions for how to set up any environment variables and import any starter data into the database, as necessary, for the system to operate correctly when run.

+You will need an API key from https://fdc.nal.usda.gov/api-guide

+Click on "Sign up to obtain a key"

+Navigate here for instructions on how to set up the key: https://api.data.gov/docs/developer-manual/